 The following are the advantages of Reinforced Concrete

-Strength; Reinforced Cement Concrete has very good strength in tension as well as compression.
+Strength: Reinforced Concrete has outstanding strength in tension as well as compression.

-Durability; Reinforced Cement Concrete structures are durable if designed and laid properly.
+Durability: Reinforced Cement Concrete structures are durable if designed and laid correctly.
 They can last up to 100 years.

-Economy; Reinforced Cement Concrete is cheaper as compared to steel and prestressed concrete.
-There is an overall economy by using R.C.C. because its maintenance cost is low.
+Economy: Reinforced Concrete is cheaper than steel and prestressed Concrete.
+There is an overall economy in using R.C.C. because its maintenance cost is low.

-Transportation; The raw materials which are required for Reinforced Cement Concrete i.e., cement, sand, coarse aggregate, water, and steel are easily available and can be transported easily.
-Nowadays Ready Mix Concrete (RMC) is used for faster and better construction.
-(RMC is concrete that is manufactured in the factory and transported to the site in a green or plastic state).
+Transportation: The raw materials required for Reinforced Cement Concrete, i.e., cement, sand, coarse aggregate, water, and steel, are readily available and can be transported easily.
+Nowadays, Ready Mix Concrete (RMC) is used for faster and better construction.
+(RMC is Concrete that is manufactured in the factory and transported to the site in a green or plastic state).

 Disadvantages of Reinforced Cement Concrete

-- Reinforced Cement Concrete structures are heavier than structures of other materials like steel, wood, glass, etc.
+- Reinforced Concrete structures are heavier than structures of other materials like steel, wood, glass, etc.

-- Reinforced Cement Concrete needs a lot of formwork, centering, and shuttering to be fixed, thus requiring a lot of site space and skilled labor.
+- Reinforced Concrete needs a lot of formwork, centring, and shuttering to be fixed, thus requiring a lot of site space and skilled labour.

 - Concrete takes time to attain its full strength.
 Thus, unlike steel structures, R.C.C. structures can’t be used immediately after construction.